retrixe/EnderChat/README.md

 [![Discord server for EnderChat and other projects](https://dcbadge.vercel.app/api/server/MFSJa9TpPS)](https://discord.gg/MFSJa9TpPS)

-A React Native app for Android/iOS to chat on Minecraft servers from your phone.
+An app for Android/iOS to chat on Minecraft servers from your phone.

 Disclaimer: This app is NOT an official Minecraft product.
 It is not associated with Mojang in any way.